 You can already find on demand economy apps that operate in a wide range of industries.
-However, the largest share of the on demand work app market is dominated by services like transportation, food delivery and online marketplaces.
+However, the largest share of the on demand work app market is dominated by services like transportation, food delivery, and online marketplaces.
 As consumers get used to more common types of on demand service and delivery apps, they are also going to look for ways to take advantage of those that operate in other industries.

 One example is the Uber-like app development for a service that operates in the auto parts industry.
-Tonquin is an on demand app that connects auto part distributors, retailers, repair shops and dealers.
+Tonquin is an on demand app that connects auto part distributors, retailers, repair shops, and dealers.
 It’s like Uber for auto parts.
 If a repair shop needs a part, they can place an order and the on demand delivery app will automatically source the part and connect the service with a local driver that can pick up and deliver the order.

-Background Checks Becoming Important On Demand Apps
+Background Checks Becoming Important for On Demand Apps

 More Highly Skilled Positions Within On Demand Work Apps

 Services like Uber and AirBnB are some of the most popular in the current on demand economy, but as it expands into more industries, we are going to see an increase in on demand platforms that need more high skilled workers.This will be notable as more people start using on demand service apps within industries like healthcare and medicine.

 One such product is the on demand nursing service app, FRND.
 Like the healthcare app idea described earlier, with FRND, users can contact a nurse to set an appointment or request urgent care.
 The nurses can handle a wide range of healthcare needs, and there are doctors ready for a video conference if the nurse feels the situation needs the attention of a physician.